Important Texas Parole Information

 - Identify the right documents and information, which we index and forward to the Board, without overwhelming the Members with excessive or unnecessary information.

-- Guide the inmate on which courses to take to increase their chances of parole.
+- I can guide the inmate on which courses to take to increase their chances of parole.

 - Guide the family members and friends on writing letters of support to increase the inmate’s chances of parole.

-- Guide the inmate on how to write a letter to the Board that will increase their chances of parole.
+- Teach the inmate on how to write a letter to the Board that will increase their chances of parole.

 - Ensure the parole packet documents are sent to the correct Board so that they will be considered in a timely fashion.